-Potassium is needed for cells to function properly.
+Potassium is an electrolyte (mineral).
+It is needed for cells to function properly.
 You get potassium through food.
 The kidneys remove excess potassium through the urinary system to keep a proper balance of the mineral in the body.

 Common causes of low potassium level include:

 A small drop in potassium level often does not cause symptoms, which may be mild, and may include:

 - Feeling of skipped heart beats or palpitations